-It is critical to describe, in detail, what mobile broadband communications needs your agency has for the event/ incident.
+Whether you use the online Deployable Request Tool in FirstNet Central or call the FirstNet Customer Care number, it is critical to describe, in detail, what mobile broadband communications needs your agency has for the event/incident.
 Be sure to include information about the incident conditions, the area(s) requiring coverage, and any environmental/terrain concerns.
 Other important information to provide may include road access and conditions, steep inclines, sharp curves, wash-outs or roadway/bridge restrictions, and if an escort is required.
 If a deployable asset will be placed on a parking garage or other structure, provide height or weight restrictions, turning radius, and other logistics information when making the request.